RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 Question # 52.
 D. Operating systems do exist in PaaS environments where they are maintained by the service provider.
 The customer has no access to or ability to maintain the operating system in a PaaS environment.

 Question # 53.
-A. Organizations moving from an on- premises datacenter to the cloud should expect to see a reduction in utility expenses due to the reduction in on- site equipment.
-Software licensing fees are unlikely to change.
+A. **Organizations moving from an on- premises datacenter to the cloud should expect to see a reduction in utility expenses due to the reduction in on- site equipment**.
+[important] **Software licensing fees are unlikely to change**.
 Security expenses may increase or decrease depending on the nature of the transition.
 There is no reason to believe that executive compensation will change.

 Question # 54.
 B. Block storage is used to provide disk volumes and is the appropriate choice in this situation.
 Object storage is used to store individual files but cannot be mounted as a disk.
 There is no indication that Devon needs to use a database in this scenario.
 Archival storage should only be used in cases where data does not need to be frequently accessed and is not appropriate for a disk attached to a server instance.

-Question # 55.
+[important] Question # 55.
 C. The first thing Casey should do is notify her management, but after that, replacing the certificate and using proper key management practices with the new certificate’s key should be at the top of her list.

-Question # 56.
-D. The checklist review is the least disruptive type of disaster recovery test.
+[important] Question # 56.
+D. **The checklist review is the least disruptive type of disaster recovery test**.
 During a checklist review, team members each review the contents of their disaster recovery checklists on their own and suggest any necessary changes.
-During a tabletop exercise, team members come together and walk through a scenario without making any changes to information systems.
-During a parallel test, the team actually activates the disaster recovery site for testing but the primary site remains operational.
-During a full interruption test, the team takes down the primary site and confirms that the disaster recovery site is capable of handling regular operations.
+During a tabletop exercise, **team members come together and walk through a scenario without making any changes to information systems**.
+**During a parallel test, the team actually activates the disaster recovery site for testing but the primary site remains operational**.
+**During a full interruption test, the team takes down the primary site and confirms that the disaster recovery site is capable of handling regular operations**.
 The full interruption test is the most thorough test but also the most disruptive.

 Question # 57.
 D. In a software as a service solution, the vendor manages both the physical infrastructure and the complete application stack, providing the customer with access to a fully managed application.
 Infrastructure as a service (IaaS) offerings provide customers with basic technology building blocks.
 Platform as a service (PaaS) offerings provide customers with an environment where they can execute their own code.
 CaaS is a subcategory of IaaS for computing resources provided as a service.

 Question # 58.
-C. Security baselines provide a starting point to scope and tailor security controls to your organization’s needs.
+C. **Security baselines provide a starting point to scope and tailor security controls to your organization’s needs.**
 They aren’t always appropriate to specific organizational needs, they cannot ensure that systems are always in a secure state, and they do not prevent liability.

 Question # 59.
-C. The DevOps approach to technology management seeks to integrate software development, operations, and quality assurance in a seamless approach that builds collaboration between the three disciplines.
-Agile is a development methodology often used in DevOps environments.
+C. **The DevOps approach to technology management seeks to integrate software development, operations, and quality assurance in a seamless approach that builds collaboration between the three disciplines**.
+[important] **Agile is a development methodology often used in DevOps environments**.
 Lean is a process improvement strategy.
 The IT Infrastructure Library (ITIL) is a collection of best practices for managing IT organizations.

 Question # 60.
-B. In all likelihood, the vendor will immediately deny this request because customers should not have access to underlying infrastructure in a PaaS environment.
+B. **In all likelihood, the vendor will immediately deny this request because customers should not have access to underlying infrastructure in a PaaS environment**.
 If Stacey truly needs this access, she should consider an IaaS offering instead of a PaaS offering.

 Question # 61.
 D. Installing a device that will block attacks is an attempt to lower risk by reducing the likelihood of a successful application attack.
 Controls that lower the impact of a risk attempt to reduce the amount of damage caused when a risk materializes.
 The recovery point objective (RPO) addresses the amount of data loss that is acceptable due to an incident.
 The maximum tolerable outage (MTO) is the amount of downtime that the business can safely withstand.